21st Jul 2025

 The best way to find out if a deep plane or SMAS facelift is right for you is to book a consultation with an experienced plastic surgeon at Kensington Medical.
 They can evaluate your specific goals, examine your face and after a discussion with you recommend the best approach for you.

-Mr David Gateley is a specialist GMC registered plastic surgeon who has carried out thousands of facial procedures.
+Mr David Gateley is a specialist GMC specialist registered plastic surgeon who has carried out thousands of facial procedures.
 His experience spans all types of facelifts and neck lifts along with blepharoplasty.
 He has held a senior position within St. Georges NHS hospital as head of the plastics department and has taught many plastic surgeons.